Focus43/Concrete5-Pagoda/README.md

 Check out the Boxfile to see the basic install settings.
 Features:

-1. APC cache installed, for opcode cache
+1. APC cache installed as opcode cache
-2. Memcache used as the object cache (distributed for multi-node setup)
-3. Redis is used as the session cache
+3. Redis is used as the session cache, and as the Full Page Caching library

 ## Usage ##

-Visit https://pagodabox.com/cafe/jonohartman/concrete-5-6-1-beta4.
+Visit https://pagodabox.com/cafe/jonohartman/concrete-5-6-1.
 The one-click install will clone this repository and perform all setup.

 ## Installing Locally ##